 Wherever there is light, there are also shadows

 The introduction of PSD2, along with strong customer authentication, is designed to prevent purchasers from becoming victims of fraud.
 On the other hand, there are reports of increasing numbers of purchases being abandoned precisely because of strong customer authentication.
-This clearly shows the delicate balance that exists between providing security for customers while also ensuring a seamless customer journey.
+This clearly shows the delicate balance between providing security for customers while ensuring a seamless customer journey.

 Cybercriminals have worked hard to uncover vulnerabilities and find ways to bypass the security precautions covering all aspects of the second payment services directive.
 In forums on the dark web, tips are exchanged, and presentations are offered that explain how SCA can be bypassed.
 The types of attacks employed are varied.
 In one frequently used method, fraudsters access software or firmware illegally and use malware to bypass authentication systems.
 The necessary information about vulnerabilities can be purchased on the dark web.

-Other types of attacks are social engineering attacks, which exploit humans as the weakest link in the security chain.
+Other types of attack are social engineering attacks, which exploit humans as the weakest link in the security chain.
 Emails, SMS messages, messages on social media or personal phone calls are used to persuade victims to disclose their personal data.
 In the case of authorised push payment (APP) scams, the manipulated person even carries out the transaction themselves under the instruction of the criminals.
 This type of fraud is often successful because the method targets a person rather than the security protocol itself.